marcuszou/storefront/README.md

 sudo apt install python3-virtualenv
 ## in MacOS
 ## sudo port install python3-virtualenv
-## Create a virtual env with name of ".venv"
+## Create a virtual env with name of ".venv" in Python3.11
 mkdir myStore
 cd myStore
 virtualenv .venv
-## In case of host having Python 3.10 but you perfer Python 3.11 in the venv
+## In case of host having Python 3.10 (Ubuntu 22.04) but you perfer Python 3.11 in the venv
 virtualenv -p python3.11 .venv
 ## In case of you are a fan of the Python3 module (venv)
 ## python3 -m venv .venv